marco262/my_wiki/data/dnd/monster/black-dragon.md

 # A Black Dragon's Lair

 Black dragons dwell in swamps on the frayed edges of civilization.
-A black dragon's lair is a dismal cave, grotto, or ruin that is at least partially flooded, providing pools where the dragon rests, and where its victims can fr rment.
-The lair is littered with the acid-pitted bones qf previous victims and the fly-ridden carcasses of fresh kills,,watched over by crumbling statues.
+A black dragon's lair is a dismal cave, grotto, or ruin that is at least partially flooded, providing pools where the dragon rests, and where its victims can ferment.
+The lair is littered with the acid-pitted bones qf previous victims and the fly-ridden carcasses of fresh kills, watched over by crumbling statues.
 Centipedes, scorpions, and snakes infest the lair, which is filled with the stench of death and decay.

 ## Lair Actions